 Significant progress has been made in combating depression, anxiety, post-traumatic stress symptoms, higher self-esteem, and forgiveness among members of the forgiveness therapy group than among members of the alternative therapy group.
 Forgiveness therapy is used as an effective tool in the recovery process of emotionally abused women.
 Other psychological benefits of forgiveness include increased feelings of love, improved ability to cope with others’ anger and improved ability to build trust and release control from other and past events.
 (Reed & Enright, 2006)

 Forgiveness is the foundation of your healing.
 InnerCamp takes take trauma recovery to the next level with its brand new launch of Bodywork program.
-This method will help you will help you assist the body in releasing deep patterns of stress, anxiety and depression.
+This method will help you assist the body in releasing deep patterns of stress, anxiety and depression.

 Arendt, H. (1958).
 The human condition.
 Chicago: University of Chicago Press.